IvanSimovic/MeAppSimple/README.md

 ## Static Analysis & Architecture Tests

-The project uses [Konsist](https://github.com/LemonAppDev/konsist) to enforce architecture rules as automated tests — verifying layer boundaries, naming conventions, and dependency direction at build time rather than in code review.
+The project uses [Konsist](https://github.com/LemonAppDev/konsist) to enforce architecture rules as automated tests, verifying layer boundaries, naming conventions, and dependency direction at build time rather than in code review.

 Detekt and Spotless (ktlint) run on every build to enforce code style and catch common issues.